GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 ~~~~~~~~~~~~~

 This ensures that your object is treated properly during assembly refresh.
 Persistent object then needs to handle four different actions, represented by overrideable methods.
 These methods are called in order specified during assembly refresh.
- - @ref BansheeEngine::ScriptObject::beginRefresh() "ScriptObject::beginRefresh()" - Called just before the refresh starts.
+ - @ref BansheeEngine::ScriptObjectBase::beginRefresh() "ScriptObject::beginRefresh()" - Called just before the refresh starts.
 The object is still alive here and you can perform needed actions (e.g. saving managed object's contents).
- - @ref BansheeEngine::ScriptObject::_onManagedInstanceDeleted "ScriptObject::_onManagedInstanceDeleted()" - Called after assembly unload happened and the managed object was destroyed.
+ - @ref BansheeEngine::ScriptObjectBase::_onManagedInstanceDeleted "ScriptObject::_onManagedInstanceDeleted()" - Called after assembly unload happened and the managed object was destroyed.
 You should override this to prevent the `ScriptObject` itself from being deleted if the assembly refresh is in progress (which is what the default implementation does).
 If assembly refresh is not in progress this method should delete the `ScriptObject` as normal because it likely got called due to standard reasons (managed object went out of scope).
- - @ref BansheeEngine::ScriptObject::createManagedInstance "ScriptObject::createManagedInstance()" - Creates the managed instance after new assemblies are loaded.
+ - @ref BansheeEngine::ScriptObject::_createManagedInstance "ScriptObject::_createManagedInstance()" - Creates the managed instance after new assemblies are loaded.
 You should override this if your managed class is constructed using a constructor with parameters.
 By default this will call @ref BansheeEngine::MonoClass::createInstance "MonoClass::createInstance()" using the parameterless constructor.
- - @ref BansheeEngine::ScriptObject::endRefresh() "ScriptObject::endRefresh()" - Called after all assemblies are loaded, and after all script interop objects were either destroyed (non-persistent) or had their managed instances created (persistent).
+ - @ref BansheeEngine::ScriptObjectBase::endRefresh() "ScriptObject::endRefresh()" - Called after all assemblies are loaded, and after all script interop objects were either destroyed (non-persistent) or had their managed instances created (persistent).
 Allows you to restore data stored in `beginRefresh()`, but that is optional.

 See @ref BansheeEngine::ScriptSceneObject "ScriptSceneObject" and its base class @ref BansheeEngine::ScriptGameObjectBase "ScriptGameObjectBase" for example implementations of these methods.